-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 How to change scanning style

 Changing the scanning style will change how you move through items on the screen.
-Auto Scanning is the default, but if you would prefer to be in control, you have options.
+Auto Scanning is the default, but you have options if you would prefer to be in control.

 - Launch Settings from your Home screen.